Support

 For Android:

-Happy Atoms is available in three sizes:
+Happy Atoms is available in four versions:

 - Introduction to Atoms and Molecules, containing 17 atoms and sells for $59 MSRP